inariksit/cclaw-zettelkasten/logics_formalisms_languages_applications.md

 building as a programming langauge, we give ourselves an excuse for building things that are unnecessarily hard and complicated.

-So for our purpsoes, I think things that are stereotypical programming languages, like ErgoAI, and things that are visual tools like Neota Logic, should be in the same main category: tools.
+So for our purposes, I think things that are stereotypical programming languages, like <ergoai_ergolite>, and things that are visual tools like <neota_logic>, should be in the same main category: tools.